SelenaZhng/reaction-time/README.md

 - Non-Real-Time (NRT) Processes: These are background tasks like updating the LCD with scores or running basic game logic.
 They don’t need exact timing, so they take turns running using a round-robin method that shares time fairly between them.

 - How They Work Together: If a real-time task is ready to run, it will pause whatever non-real-time task is running.
 If no tasks are ready, the system will wait until something happens, like a button press.
 This setup makes sure the game runs smoothly while keeping accurate track of who reacts first.

-# Project Web-Page

-The project web-pages will also be hosted on github in this repo in the "page" branch.
-You can edit it by switching branches and modifying the files, or by pushing to the branch.
-Here is a link to a minimal web-page that you can edit and modify: [https://pages.github.coecis.cornell.edu/ece3140-sp2025/hn347-scz6](https://pages.github.coecis.cornell.edu/ece3140-sp2025/hn347-scz6)